-The Livestock Road Facility has solid waste disposal capacity for approximately fifteen years.
-The Authority is exploring several landfill expansion alternatives to increase the landfill life and capacity at that site.
+The lateral expansion permit will extend the landfill life at the Livestock Road facility through 2030.
+The Authority is exploring several landfill expansion alternatives to increase the landfill life and capacity at the Livestock Road site or other sites in the region.